subhash-Dulla/azure-solutions-basic-ecommerce/README.md

 # Basic E-Commerce Solution
 A basic e-commerce solution is a highly scalable data-driven web application that integrates a shopping experience with 3rd-party payment systems.
 The Web application is secured using Azure Active Directory B2C.
 Azure SQL Database provides product catalog, session state and transaction processing and a third-party payment service should be used to securely handle credit card transactions passed to it from the Service Bus queue and WebJob.
-This Azure Resource Template project deploys a set of resources based on the below solution architecture that collectively provide the framework for the creation of a basic e-commerce web site.

 ![Basic Ecommerce Solution Architecture](SaaSecommerce/Docs/media/BasicEcommerceSolutionArchitecture.png)

 # Create a basic e-commerce site infrastructure using a template
+This Azure Resource Template project deploys a set of resources based on the below solution architecture that collectively provide the framework for the creation of a basic e-commerce web site.
+You can deploy the template directly by clicking the Deploy to Azure button below or you clone the repo and open it in the tool of your choice.
+It also contains a Visual Studio project that allows you to deploy the template from Visual Studio.
+Once you have deployed the template make sure to follow the instructions below to setup Azure Active Directory B2C to allow you to secure your application.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FBritBoy70%2Fazure-solutions-basic-ecommerce%2Fmaster%2FSaaSecommerce%2FTemplates%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>